Paradoxxs/CTF-notes/HTB/Pivotapi.md

 I found a build version of printspoofer https://github.com/dievus/printspoofer

-There is a problem with the mssql shell when it comes to upload files if you have python3 3.9+
+There is a problem with the mssql_shell when it comes to upload files if you have python3 3.9+ where base64 has which from *encodestring* to *encodebytes*.
+I have modified the script to handle both environments

+mssql_shell.py
 ```python
 #!/usr/bin/env python
 from __future__ import print_function